Who is Donald McGahn?

 Yates' testimony immediately renewed questions about McGahn's handling of the situation: What exactly did he do with the information; did he ever sift through the evidence the Justice Department offered to show him to support the conclusion that Flynn had been compromised; who else was told of Yates' warning and when, and finally, what deliberation took place that ultimately allowed Flynn to keep his job for 18 days after Yates' revelation?

+McGahn later tried to dissuade Attorney General Jeff Sessions from recusing himself from the investigation into any coordination between Russian meddling in the 2016 election and Trump campaign associates, according to a source close to Sessions.

+Finally, late last year McGahn was interviewed in special counsel Mueller's probe.

-A former campaign finance lawyer by trade, McGahn now continues finds himself in the midst of a high-profile political firestorm over Flynn, with a client that blasts out tweets on the very hot-button topics McGahn has been tapped to manage.
+A former campaign finance lawyer by trade, McGahn now continues finds himself in the midst of a multiple political firestorms, with a client that blasts out tweets on the very hot-button topics McGahn has been tapped to manage.

 To say that McGahn has his work cut out of him is, therefore, an understatement.

-Note: This story was originally published in February 2017 and has been updated to reflect new reporting on McGahn.